fernandonino/mistune-json/README.md

 # Mistune JSON
-The goal of this project is to provide a very simple JSON render plug-in for the [Mistune](https://mistune.lepture.com/en/latest) library.
+The goal of this project is to provide a very simple JSON renderer plug-in for the [Mistune](https://mistune.lepture.com/en/latest) library.
+The project is still a work in progress.
+Feel free to contribute with a PR including a new feature or bug fix.

 ## Supported HTML elements
 So far, the HTML elements supported by this renderer are limited to: